Skip to content

 A platform commitment requires you to select and license a specific Microsoft product (or set of products) across your entire organisation.

-In an EA, there are two enrollments:
+In an EA, there are two enrolments:

 How Platform Commitment Works

-“Committing” means that you must acquire the chosen products for your entire organisation:
+“Committing” means acquiring the chosen products for your entire organisation: desktop products for all users or desktops, server products for all servers.